Bohemian F.C.: Bohemian Futsal

 Bohemian Futsal compete in the AUL Futsal Premier Division, the winners of which compete in the UEFA Futsal Champions League preliminary rounds.
 Bohs also have a 'B' team that compete in the AUL Futsal Division One.
 They are the only League of Ireland club with a futsal club.

+Training Ground and DCU partnership

+In 2021, Dublin City University and Bohemians agreed an 18-year multi-faceted partnership involving football, social inclusion, social outreach and academic programme collaboration.
+As part of the arrangement, DCU Sports Campus became Bohemians' training base and Bohemians committed to invest around €1.5 million into the facility.
+The training complex has four full-sized grass pitches, one all-weather artificial turf pitch and a high performance gym.
+Future development plans include a second artificial turf pitch, club offices for academy and team staff, player meeting rooms, a physio room and a kit room.